DANS-KNAW/easy-module-archetype/README.md

 Using interactively retrieved parameters in the defaults of others does not currently seem feasible.
 The order in which the parameters are asked from the user cannot be configured, and does not seem to follow any predictable pattern.
-That is why some redundant information needs to be provided.
-The `moduleSubpackage` parameter *must* be the last package in `package`.
+That is why some redundant information needs to be provided:

+* The `moduleSubpackage` parameter *must* be the last package in `package`.
+* The `javaName` parameter *must* be the `name` transformed into the format a Java class identifier (no spaces, capitals for the first letter of each word)

       mvn archetype:generate \
                 -DarchetypeGroupId=nl.knaw.dans.easy \